 What exactly IS a forest farm and what is it so good?

 If you’ve been exploring the game for a while now, you might’ve already encountered the Secret Woods.
-For veterans, of course, this is a well-known information.
+For veterans, of course, this is well-known information.

 Forest farms are filled with bushes, which include abundant berry bushes.
 Forest farm’s clearings spawn large stumps, especially on the western part of it.
-Large stumps (or hardwood), seasonal forageable items, various types of weeds (mixed seeds) are just some of the items you’ll get from owning a forest farm.
+Large stumps (or hardwood), seasonal forageable items, and various types of weeds (mixed seeds) are just some of the items you’ll get from owning a forest farm.

-Chosing the Forest Farm in Stardew Valley
+Choosing the Forest Farm in Stardew Valley

 Is there any real reason why you should choose Stardew Valley over any other types of farms?